Many Covid-19 infections could be missed by inefficient swabbing

 In a properly executed test, the swab is inserted deep into the nasal passages and then rotated 360 degrees.
 According to Dr de Barra, the swabbing “shouldn’t hurt, but you’ll know when it’s done”.

-The authors say inaccurate specimen collection from poor swab technique could contribute to a high false negative rate of testing for Covid-19.
+The authors say inaccurate specimen collection from poor swab technique could contribute to more false negatives for Covid-19.
 They suggest the provision of training in the anatomy of the nose and throat and in swab technique to improve accuracy levels.

 Dr de Barra said it wasn’t yet known whether bad technique ultimately impacted on the positivity of tests, adding that researchers in other countries had found that swabbing the front of the throat could provide acceptable samples.